-- 84. That unless Clorox and Clorox Sales are so restrained, Woodman's is threatened with the loss of its customers to Sam's Club and Costco because they will be able to offer Clorox products at lower prices than Woodman's can offer. - 85.
-Woodman's is entitled to injunctive relief against such behavior under 15 U.S.C.A. § 26. - 86.
+- 114. As a direct and proximate result of the unlawful conduct of Clorox, Woodman's is threatened with injury in its business and property in that, unless restrained, Clorox will feel free to discriminate against Woodman's in violation of the provisions of 15 U.S.C.A. §1 of the Sherman Act and 15 U.S.C.A. §§ 13(a), 13(d) and 13(e) of the Robinson-Patman Act under the false premise that, because it has placed Woodman's into a different "channel" or classification into which Sam's Club and Costco have been placed, it is free to disregard the provisions of the Sherman Act and Robinson-Patman Act with regards to sales to those favored customers. - 115.
+That unless Clorox is restrained, Woodman's is threatened with the loss of its customers to Sam's Club and Costco because they will be able to offer Clorox products at lower prices than Woodman's can offer. - 116.
+Woodman's is entitled to injunctive relief against such behavior under 15 U.S.C.A. § 26. - 117.
 Woodman's reserves the right to seek supplemental relief for any damages it may sustain following an affirmative ruling on this request for injunctive relief.